TNovalis/laravel-cloudflare/README.md

 Anything you feel you need to edit domains for.
 Personally I made it for a mutli-tenant app to automatically add a subdomain.

 #### How do I use it?
+First do `composer require tnovalis/laravel-cloudflare`

+If you're in Laravel 5.5 you're done.
+If you aren't, figure it out.

+##### No I mean like... in the code.

 There is a `Cloudflare` facade that you can call.
 For the methods and arguments see `src/Cloudflare.php`

 #### Can I help add things or clean this code?